 For example, a musician copyrights their music and their lyrics.
 Before someone can cover a song, the artist that holds the copyright must give permission and specify how the song will be used or if it can be used.
-If an artist recorded the same song without the original artist’s (or copyright holder’s) permission, that artist could then bring legal action against them for copyright infringement.
+If an artist recorded the same song without the original artist’s (or copyright holder’s) permission, that artist could then bring legal action against them for copyright infringement and the violator could face copyright infringement penalties.
 Essentially, copyright infringement is a form of stealing.

 Other types of copyright infringement include, but are not limited to: